The No Surprises Act (NSA)

 How the NSA Impacts Medical Providers

-For providers, the NSA fundamentally changes how out-of-network services are paid.
+For providers, the NSA fundamentally changes how qualified out-of-network services are paid.
 Insurance carriers issue an initial payment based on the Qualifying Payment Amount (QPA), which is intended to reflect median in-network rates.

 In practice, these payments are often significantly lower than expected reimbursement.
 Without further action, the QPA amount is typically all a provider will receive.